The Gorilla God's Go-To Girl

 The Gorilla God's Go-To Girl (ゴリラの神から加護された令嬢は王立騎士団で可愛がられる, Gorira no Kami Kara Kago Sareta Reijō wa Ōritsu Kishidan de Kawaiigareru) is a Japanese web novel series written by Shirohi.
 It was serialized online from August 2020 to August 2021 on the user-generated novel publishing website Shōsetsuka ni Narō.
 No printed version of the novel series has been published yet.
-A manga adaptation with art by Mika Kamisu has been serialized online via Kadokawa Corporation's ComicWalker manga website since August 2021 and has been collected in seven tankōbon volumes.
+A manga adaptation with art by Mika Kamisu was serialized online via Kadokawa Corporation's ComicWalker manga website from August 2021 to January 2026 and was collected in eight tankōbon volumes.
 An anime television series adaptation produced by Kachigarasu aired from April to June 2025.

+Plot

+The story is set in a world where sixteen-year-olds receive blessings from animal gods that shape their abilities and social roles.
+Sophia Reeler, a shy noblewoman and count's daughter, unexpectedly receives the blessing of the Gorilla God, regarded as the strongest in combat.
+Hoping for a quiet school life, Sophia instead draws attention for her rare and overwhelming power and is recruited as an apprentice by the Royal Knights.
+As she balances her studies, knightly duties, and efforts to conceal her strength, Sophia repeatedly finds herself standing out despite her wish to fit in.
+Her struggle to reconcile her timid personality with the complications that come with possessing extraordinary power are supported by the talented young knights she meets.